jasommerset/react-agent-example/README.md

-# ReAct Agent Example: The Fun Assistant 🎮
+# ReAct Framework Example: Logistics Route Planner

-A simple example of building an AI agent using the ReAct (Reasoning and Acting) framework with Google's Gemini LLM.
-This example demonstrates how to create an agent that can:
+A demonstration of building an AI agent using the ReAct (Reasoning and Acting) framework with Google's Gemini LLM.
+This example shows how to implement ReAct patterns in a practical scenario.
-1. Think about what to do
-2. Choose and use tools
-3. Provide fun responses!

 ## What is ReAct? 🤔

 ReAct is a framework that helps AI agents:
 - **Re**ason about what they should do
 - Take **Act**ions using available tools
-- Learn from the results
+- Observe results and learn from them

-Think of it like playing a game:
+The framework follows this pattern:
-1. Player sees the situation
+1. Think about the current state and goal
-2. Player thinks about what to do
-3. Player uses an item or skill
-4. Player sees what happened
+2. Choose an appropriate action
+3. Execute the action using available tools
+4. Observe the results
-5. Player decides what to do next
+5. Decide what to do next

+In this example, we demonstrate these concepts using a logistics scenario where the agent:
+- Finds optimal shipping routes
+- Checks traffic and weather conditions
+- Dispatches trucks and drivers

 ## Features 🌟

-- Simple but complete ReAct implementation
+- Complete ReAct implementation showing:
-- Two fun example tools:
-  - `JokeFinder`: Discovers random jokes
-  - `FortuneTeller`: Makes silly predictions
+  - Structured thinking and reasoning
+  - Tool selection and usage
+  - Multi-step planning
+  - Result observation and adaptation
-- Easy to extend with your own tools
+- Example tools for logistics:
+  - `find_routes`: Discovers shipping routes
+  - `check_conditions`: Evaluates conditions
+  - `dispatch_truck`: Assigns resources
 - Built with Google's Gemini LLM
 - Simple command-line interface